Skip to navigation Skip to content

 Service Officers will only need to action these changes where they are unable to auto complete due to:

-• DSP customer recording hours in excess of 30 hours per week
+• Disability Support Pension (DSP) customer recording over 30 hours per week

-• Carer payment customers recording 'hours of care not met exceeds 25 hours per week'
+• Carer Payment (CP) customers recording 'hours of care not met exceeds 25 hours per week'

 • Care provided varies from week to week

-If they are currently a notification reporter, they can use self service options to advise of changes, including:
+If currently a notification reporter, customers can use self service options to advise of changes, including:

 • the date they or their partner began work, and